What is a Special Needs Trust?

 Creating a Special Needs Trust

 A special needs trust can be formed by any individual legally capable of making a contract.
-The subject matter of a special needs trust must contain definite and specific property.
+The contractual terms of a special needs trust must define the specific property.
 A special needs trust whose property is not yet in existence or not yet acquired cannot be valid in law.

 The trust must include a trustee who is capable of handling property or holding the title of the property on behalf of the beneficiary.
 If the creator neglects to appoint a trustee or the chosen trustee does not qualify or declines to serve, a court may be forced to select a trustee as either an individual or an institution.

-The trustee is required to execute the purpose of the trust, exercise utmost loyalty to the beneficiary, and administer complimentary needs to beneficiaries.
+The trustee is required to execute the purpose of the trust, exercise utmost loyalty to the beneficiary, and administer complementary needs to beneficiaries.

 Types of Special Needs Trusts